Grow Home: Reception

-The PC version received "generally favorable reviews", while the PlayStation 4 version received above-average reviews, according to the review aggregation website Metacritic.
+The PC version received "generally favorable reviews", while the PlayStation 4 version received "mixed or average reviews", according to the review aggregation website Metacritic.

 The PC version's open world was highly regarded by critics.
 PC Gamers Jordan Erica Webber stated that the game's joy is in discovery.
 Destructoids Ben Davis said that he got "more than enough enjoyment out of exploring the world", and Eurogamers reviewer Christian Donlan called the game's map wonderfully generous and varied.
 However, reviewers criticised the game's length, with Davis calling it relatively short and both Webber and Donlan stating that it should only take the player a couple of hours or less to complete the game's campaign, although Webber said that the game has a great pace.
 IGNs Brandin Tyrrel also said that there's little reason to return to the game after completing the main campaign.

 The game's visuals were also commended, with Tyrrel calling the game's world gorgeous and vivid, as well as calling its procedurally generated animation a "fantastic example of how movement can speak volumes more than words".
 However, he also stated that the animation system sometimes caused B.U.D.'s limbs to knot themselves into a state of "unnatural contortion".
 Rock Paper Shotguns John Walker said that the main character's movement is "deeply involved in the world", calling its animation the reason the game is "so special".

 Critics were divided on the game's control scheme.
 Donlan wrote that Grow Home is the best rock-climbing game he has ever played, stating that the "initially bewildering" controls allow the player to move through the world "with real skill".
 Davis called it the most entertaining aspect of the game, but also stated that the walking controls were awkward at times.
 Webber said that the climbing controls caused her wrist strain, and that the walking controls were "cute until the first time you overshoot or go skidding off the edge".